 (b) Landlord shall have completed construction of the Common Areas, including, but not limited to, the paving, striping and curbing of all roadways, driving and parking areas, and the installation of all lighting, landscaping and storm and sanitary sewers in the Common Areas;

-(c) ; and
+(c) [Landlord shall have completed construction and/or remodeling of all buildings within the Shopping Center as shown on the Site Plan [in accordance with plans approved by Tenant].
+With respect to new construction, this condition shall be deemed to be satisfied upon the completion by Landlord of the foundations, exterior walls, roof and storefronts (excluding any tenant improvements which are the responsibility or obligation of Tenant) and exterior finishes with respect to all buildings to be constructed within the Shopping Center]; and

 (d) Landlord shall have given Tenant written notice at least thirty (30) days prior to the date on which the Landlord's Delivery Date is to occur.